Thamyris

 In Greek mythology, Thamyris (Ancient Greek: Θάμυρις, Thámuris) was a Thracian singer.
-He is notable in Greek mythology for reportedly being a lover of Hyacinth and thus to have been the first mortal male to have loved another male, but when his songs failed to win his love from the god Apollo, he challenged the Nine Muses to a competition and lost.
+He is notable in Greek mythology for reportedly having been in love with Hyacinth before the latter's relationship with Apollo and having been the first mortal male to have loved another male.
+He was later punished by the Muses when he challenged them to a musical competition.

 Family

 Thamyris was the son of Philammon and the nymph Argiope from Mount Parnassus.
 One account makes him the father of Menippe, who became the mother of Orpheus by Oeagrus.

 Mythology

 Early years

 When Philammon refused to take Argiope into his house as his wife, the girl left Peloponnese and went to the country of the Odrysians in Thrace where she gave birth to a son, Thamyris.
 When the boy reached puberty, he became so accomplished in singing to the cithara that the Scythians made him their king even though he was an interloper.

+Thamyris playing the kithara in the center of an Attic red-figure volute krater from 420s BC, National Archaeological Museum of Ferrara in Italy.

 According to Diodorus the mythical singer Linus took three pupils: Heracles, Thamyris, and Orpheus, which neatly settles Thamyris' legendary chronology.
 When Pliny the Elder briefly sketches the origins of music, he credits Thamyris with inventing the Dorian mode and with being the first to play the cithara as a solo instrument with no vocal accompaniment.

-Thamyris is said to have been enamored of Hyacinth (who however spurned him for the god Apollo), and thus to have been the first man to have loved another male.
+Thamyris is said to have been enamored of Hyacinth, and thus to have been the first man to have loved another male.